Shinmera/for/README.md

 If we have multiple bindings or clauses that might have useful values to return, all of them are returned:

-    (for:for ((a over :random :limit 10)
+    (for:for ((a over *random-state* :limit 10)
               (b collect a))
       (thereis (evenp a)))

 In order for short-circuiting clauses to have highest priority on values, clause-values are always returned first followed by binding values.
 Otherwise the order follows the declaration order of the respective clauses/bindings.

 For also features a generic iterator construct that allows you to iterate over a multitude of different data types without having to do a case-distinction by yourself.
-We already saw this with the `over :random` binding from the previous example.
+We already saw this with the `over *random-state*` binding from the previous example.

     (for:for ((a over '(1 2 3))
               (b over #(a b c))